okuvshynov/vimqq/README.md

 ## TODO

+- [ ] for small projects just upload entire codebase to the context
 - [ ] simultaneous queries - lock the current chat
 - [ ] better error handling in API calls and job start
 - [ ] more custom examples like 'explain', 'cleanup', 'improve readability', 'give an example of using ...'